Loving an Addict

 Anybody who loves an addict knows the frustration, pain, torment and the constant carnage that follows in their wake.

-Loved ones of addicts become accustomed to disappointment and broken promises, and they also develop anxiety, high levels of stress and numerous other symptoms that only an addict themselves might have.
+Loved ones of addicts become accustomed to disappointment and broken promises, and they also develop anxiety, high levels of stress and numerous other symptoms that only an addicted person themselves might be suffering.
 They can tiptoe around the addict like they are on eggshells waiting for the next disaster just hoping it will not cause too much more mental, physical and emotional pain.

 Many loved ones of addicts can exist in a state of denial, pretending it’s not happening, providing constant soft landings for the addict and unwittingly through no fault of their own become more of an unhealthy enabling factor for the addict than the substance itself.